gikonyob/websockets-googlemaps/README.md

 	php -S localhost:80
 ````

-Launch your browser and go to [http://localhost/websocket-googlemaps.html](http://localhost/websocket-googlemaps.html)
+Launch different browsers and go to [http://localhost/websocket-googlemaps.html](http://localhost/websocket-googlemaps.html) and register and login as different users.